U.S. Route 75

-US 75 was previously a cross-country route, from Canada to the Gulf of Mexico at Galveston, Texas, but the entire segment south of Dallas has been decommissioned in favor of I-45, a cutoff section of town-to-town surface road having become Texas State Highway 75.
+US 75 was previously a cross-country route, from Canada to the Gulf of Mexico at Galveston, Texas, but the entire segment south of Dallas has been decommissioned in favor of I-45; a cutoff section of town-to-town surface road having become Texas State Highway 75.

 Route description

 Texas

 The first freeway in Texas was a several-mile stretch of US 75 (now I-45)—The Gulf Freeway—opened to Houston traffic on October 1, 1948.
 The stretch of US 75 between I-30 and the Oklahoma state line has exits numbered consecutively from 1 to 75 (with occasional A and B designations), excluding 9-19.
 All other Texas freeways that have exit numbers are coordinated with mile markers.

 US 75 and Interstate 635 cross at the High Five Interchange, a five level exchange in Dallas, Texas.

-From Denison north to the Oklahoma border, US 75 runs concurrently with US 69.
+North of Denison, US 75 runs concurrently with US 69.

 Oklahoma

 US 75 remains concurrent to US 69 from the Texas border north to Atoka.
 While US 69 continues to the northeast as a multilane highway, US 75 turns north to serve several small communities between Atoka and Henryetta.
 Through travellers bypass this segment of US 75 via US 69 and the Indian Nation Turnpike, where the speed limit is 75 mi/h.

 From Henryetta through Tulsa and on through Bartlesville to the Kansas State Line, US 75 is once again a multilane highway.

 In the early 1990s, some portions of US 75 in Oklahoma were slated to become part of the Interstate Highway System.
 The 1991 Intermodal Surface Transportation Efficiency Act (ISTEA) states that "upon the request of the Oklahoma State highway agency, the Secretary shall designate the portion of United States Route 69 from the Oklahoma–Texas State line to Checotah in the State of Oklahoma as a part of the Interstate System."
 This would have created an Interstate route from I-40 south to the Texas line, including the portion of US 75 co-signed with US 69 south of Atoka.
 The legislation was unclear whether the route would enter Texas to connect with or become an extension of I-45.
 A current plan is to construct a new segment of the Oklahoma Turnpike along the US 69 corridor to bring it to corridor standards.